teaching-ml/2020/index.md

 ## Call For Papers

-We invite interested parties to submit a mini-paper describing a specific peace of teaching related to Machine Learning.
+We invite interested parties to submit a mini-paper describing a specific piece of teaching related to Machine Learning.
 These mini-papers are expected to present teaching examples from various aspects of ML.
 For example:

 * A demo of how to teach back-propagation
 * Expectation management for non-computer science learners of ML